 I’ve been a vocational expert witness during workers’ compensation court proceedings about 12 times over the last 16 years.
-I have served in courtrooms (mostly conference rooms with a deputy commissioner presiding) with up to eight people present.
+I have served in courtrooms with a workers’ compensation deputy commissioner presiding with up to eight people present.

-I’ve experienced verbal assaults on my work, my credentials, my vocation, and even my personality by the opposing attorney.
+I’ve experienced verbal assaults on my work, my credentials, my vocation, and even my personality What, I’m too nice, huh? hahaha!! by the opposing attorney.

 I used first-hand knowledge and communication skills to respond to his questions, remaining true to my convictions while expressing strong belief in my work.

 My goal as an expert witness is to win over the people in the courtroom.

-To prepare for cross, I think of all the factors that may arise on a case and memorize 5 to 7 main issues or circumstances, paying attention to what is most likely the heart of the matter, commonly being extent of occupational disability.
+To prepare for cross, I think of all the factors that may arise on a case and pay close to attention to what I want to say about 5 to 7 main issues or circumstances most likely at the meat of the matter, commonly being extent of loss of earnings.

 I realize the cross examiner will try very hard to prove his or her theory of the case, while devaluing mine.
-The opposing attorney wants to discredit me, and will piece away at any potential weakness in what I said or reported.
+The opposing attorney wants to discredit me, and will eat away at any potential weakness in what I said or reported.